SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 by typing `rm -r TestDir`.

-## sfu-statgen datasharing group
+## The sfu-statgen data-sharing group

 * The group communal space in `/project` is good for sharing files between sponsored users of the same project, but not between different projects.
-* Since we need to share data between Jinko's and Brad's projects we have what's called a datasharing group, `sfu-statgen`.
+* Since project members of def-jgraham and def-mcneney frequently share data,
+we've set up a data-sharing group of Share, `sfu-statgen`.
 <!--* Using special tools developed by Compute Canada we can set
 the file permissions of files that we'd like to share between groups.-->
-* The place to share files is `/project/def-mcneney/share`.
+* The place to share files between groups is `/project/def-mcneney/share`.
 * Use `cp` to copy directories and files to an appropriate sub-directory of the share space.
-* By default, the directories and files you copy to `/project/def-mcneney/share` will have group ownership `def-mcneney`, but to allow other users to read, write and execute them there are two more steps to take.
+* By default, the directories and files you copy to the Share  `/project/def-mcneney/share` will have group ownership `def-mcneney`, but nobody but you will be able to read, write and execute them.
+* To allow other users to read, write and execute the files you copy into the Share, you need to take two more steps.
 * Suppose you copied the directory `TestDir` into `/project/def-mcneney/share`.
-Change to this directory and execute the following two commands
+Change to this directory in the Share and execute the following two commands
 ```
 setfacl -d -m g:sfu-statgen:rwx TestDir